Resisty/mtg-commander-records/README.md

 <a name="share">Shared Victory</a> | Maybe you didn't lose, but you didn't win... or did you?
 Finish a star-formation game without killing both of your opponents _and_ without losing, achieving """victory""".
 <a name="legacy-of-the-void">Legacy of the Void</a> | You gave it your all.
 Lose the game without cards... | <img src="http://brianauron.info/img/mtg_common_symbol.png"> in your hand <br/><img src="http://brianauron.info/img/mtg_uncommon_symbol.png"> in your hand or library<br/><img src="http://brianauron.info/img/mtg_rare_symbol.png"> in your hand, library, or graveyard<br/><img src="http://brianauron.info/img/mtg_mythic_symbol.png"> in your hand, library, graveyard, or battlefield!
 <a name="hang-on">Hang On...</a> | "Whoa, wait, so let's resolve the stack one thing at a time... anybody got paper?
 A whiteboard?
 Anything?"
 Using a dazzling array of spells, triggers, and mechanics, bring the game to a halt while everybody figures out what the result is and whether they're dead.
-<a name="cant-fire-i-quit">You Can't Fire Me, I Quit!</a> | Mill your entire library in a single turn!
+<a name="millefeuile">Millef...
+Millefieiu...
+Mill fool.</a> | Mill your entire library in a single turn!
 Show your enemies how it's done!

 ## Swamp Achievements